In Richmond’s West End, we looked after Hannah, a sweet Yellow Lab, who showed us around her charming, historic neighborhood.

 Mornings came early for Hannah – 6am to be exact.

-Like clockwork, she’d jump on the bed, wait for us to stir, then quickly lie down to be polite.
+Like clockwork, she’d jump on the bed, then politely lie down as she waited for us to stir.
 Her tail thumped hard with excitement.
-We’d groggily get up to feed her and take her outside where she’d leap around and sniff enthusiastically.
-Within five minutes, it would all be over.
-Having gobbled down on her food, Hannah would be back asleep.
+We’d groggily get up to feed her and take her outside where she’d leap around, sniffing at all the new morning smells.
+Within ten minutes, the enthusiasm would all be over.
+Having gobbled down on her food, Hannah would fall back asleep.
 And us?
 Well, we were definitely up for the day.

-Before lunch, we’d take a long walk around the neighborhood, passing beautiful homes and exquisite landscaping among pockets of dense forests.
-In the afternoons, Hannah would find various places to lounge or take naps.
-She’d sleep on her bed, rest by our feet, or curl up in her favorite spot, the blue armchair in the den.
+Before lunch, we’d take Hannah for a long walk around the neighborhood, passing beautiful homes and exquisite landscaping among pockets of dense forests.
+In the afternoons, she would find various places to lounge or take naps: her bed, by our feet, or curled up in her favorite spot, the blue armchair in the den.

 Hannah is also a very good sport.
-For St. Patrick’s Day, we dressed her up in glittery green sunglasses and beeds to send Irish greetings to her owners.
-The owners – especially the kids – loved her festive look.
+For St. Patrick’s Day, we dressed her up in glittery green sunglasses and beaded necklace to send Irish greetings to her family.
+The kids especially loved her festive look!

 Our favorite time with Hannah was in the evenings.
 After an action-packed day, we’d relax on the couch together.
 She’d often rest her head on our legs.
 Her eyes would grow heavy and eventually, she’d fall into a deep sleep.
 We’d see her tail wag every now and then, clearly dreaming of her humans.
 We’d like to think we might be a part of that esteemed group now.